Grand Canyon Antelopes men's soccer

-The Grand Canyon Antelopes men's soccer program represents Grand Canyon University in all NCAA Division I men's college soccer competitions.
-Founded in 1985, the Antelopes have competed in the Western Athletic Conference since 2013.
-The Lopes are coached by Mike Kraus.
+The Grand Canyon Antelopes men's soccer program represents Grand Canyon University (GCU) in all NCAA Division I men's college soccer competitions.
+Founded in 1985, the Antelopes have competed in the Western Athletic Conference (WAC) since 2013, but will move to the school's primary athletic home of the Mountain West Conference (MW) in 2026.
 GCU plays its home matches at GCU Stadium.

+When the athletic department joined the MW in most sports, the school announced that the men's soccer program would remain in the WAC as an affiliate member.
+The MW will add men's soccer in 2026 with GCU as one of the league's inaugural members.

 NCAA Tournament history

 After transitioning from NCAA Division II to Division I, GCU was eligible for the Division I postseason for the first time in 2017.
 The Lopes qualified for the NCAA Tournament in just their second season of Division I eligibility, winning the Western Athletic Conference Men's Soccer Tournament in 2018 behind three consecutive 1–0 shutout victories.

 Grand Canyon qualified for the NCAA Tournament seven times at the Division II level, highlighted by a Division II National Championship in 1996.

 Facility history

 The Lopes played at GCU Soccer Field up until the construction of GCU Stadium.
 GCU played its inaugural season in the new facility in 2016.
-Since the opening of the facility, GCU has ranked in the top 10 in average attendance per match in 2016 and 2018, getting significant fan support from the university's student section, the GCU Havocs.
+Since the opening of the facility, GCU has ranked in the top 10 in average attendance per match in 2016 and 2018, getting significant fan support from the university's student section, the Havocs.

 GCU Stadium hosted its first game on August 26, 2016, when GCU defeated UCF 4–2.
 The crowd of 6,402 fans was the ninth-largest crowd in the 2016 NCAA Division I men's soccer season.

 GCU hosted the fourth-largest crowd of the 2018 NCAA Division I men's soccer season when it opened the season by defeating Wisconsin 2–1 in front of 6,648 fans.